Citizenship.EU | Ancestry Dual Citizenship 2025

 Requirements

-Many people whose parents, grandparents or great-grandparents were born in the Czech Republic qualify for Italian citizenship through descent.
+Many people whose parents or grandparents were born in the Italy qualify for Italian citizenship through descent.
 Below are the personal requirements you must meet, as well as the documentation you must be able to present.

 Lineage Requirements